Jan-Celin/music-harmonization/README.md

 Type of project: **Bring your own method**.

-## Previous work - related scientific papers
+## Previous Work - Related Scientific Papers

 Arguably the most famous paper in automated music harmonization is [_DeepBach: a Steerable Model for Bach Chorales Generation_ by Gaëtan Hadjeres, François Pachet, and Frank Nielsen](https://arxiv.org/pdf/1612.01010.pdf).
 To train the model, they used a dataset of J.S.
 Bach's chorales.
 Their input was the soprano voice of the chorale (the highest voice), and the model returned notes of the remaining three voices (alto, tenor, and bass).
 Their model consists of two deep relational neural networks and two regular artificial neural networks, combined into an architecture shown in the figure below.
 The model used music that came both before and after the note it was generating, which helped it understand musical context better.